readthedocs/readthedocs.org/docs/commercial/single-sign-on.rst

 Grant access to import a project
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When SSO with VCS provider is enabled only owners of the Read the Docs organization can import projects.
+When SSO with a VCS provider is enabled, only owners of the Read the Docs organization can import projects.
 Adding users as owners of your organization will give them permissions to import projects.

 Note that to be able to import a project, that user must have **admin** permissions in the VCS repository associated.